Tax settlement in Norway - get the highest tax refund from Norway for 2024 - annual tax settlement

 – Splitting the deductions with the spouse or transferring the deduction to the spouse

-– Settlement of income/loss from the stock exchange or crypto.
+– Settlement of income/loss from the stock exchange or NOKypto.

 In this section you can write anything you would like to discuss with us regarding settlement.